stevencombs/retrocombs.github.io/_drafts/2021-02-18-plus4-chapter7-graphics.md

 ```
 **💾 On Disk:** `07 NEON SIGN`

 I don't include an image for this one because I don't want to spoil the 8-bit neon light simulating surprise.
+In the companion video I also share how to make the neon sign seem more, "neony!"

 ## Final Thoughts

-This chapter was a blast; although it did take a long time to prepare this post and the video as I learned and relearned Commodore BASIC concepts.
+This chapter was a blast; however, it did take a long time to prepare this post and the video.

 In the next chapter, we will use the Plus/4 to play sounds and music.
-Add these concepts to this chapter and we are on our way to creating games and audio/visual demos.
+Add these concepts to this chapter and we are on our way to creating games and audio/visual demos in Commodore BASIC 3.5.

 You won't want to miss that fun.
 Make sure you <font color="red">SUBSCRIBE</font> to my [YouTube channel](https://www.youtube.com/stevencombs).